Omentir

 • Company name awkward: Avoid forcing the name into the first line if it reads unnatural.

-Test fallbacks by creating a sample set with intentionally incomplete records.
+Test fallbacks with a sample set of incomplete records.
 A campaign that only works on perfect data is not ready.
-Real lead lists always contain gaps, and AI systems tend to reveal their quality in those gaps.
+Real lead lists always contain gaps, and that is where AI quality shows.

-Set up conditional rules that swap the pitch hook based on available details, as outlined in our guide on AI prospecting architectures.
+Set conditional rules that swap the opener based on available details, as outlined in our guide on AI prospecting architectures.

 Pacing QA is where many technically good campaigns become operationally risky.
 A message can be well written and still be unsafe if it is sent too fast, sent to too many people, or sent without stop conditions when prospects reply.